glydrfreak/vSpeedVario-mini/README.md

 - You may change the bluetooth mode at startup:
   - Hold the volume down button while powering on the vario until it beeps to boot up into Android mode.
   - Hold the volume up button while powering on the vario until it beeps to boot up into iPhone mode.
+  - Hold both the volume buttons while powering on the vario until it beeps to boot up into XC Track mode.
+(XC Track transmission is not working yet).
-  - If no volume buttons are held down at startup, the default will be to disable the bluetooth transmission.
+  - If no volume buttons are held down at startup, the default mode (as shipped) will be to boot up into FlySkyHy transmission mode.
     - You may change the default startup bluetooth mode by changing the `BLUETOOTH_MODE` in `DEFAULT_SETTINGS.h` so you don't need to hold down a volume button each time you switch on the vario.

 #### Android Users--